Joe Arroyo

 Álvaro José Arroyo González (also known as Joe Arroyo or El Joe; 1 November 1955 – 26 July 2011) was a Colombian salsa and tropical music singer, composer and songwriter.
-He was considered one of the greatest performers of Caribbean music in his country and Latin America.
+He is considered one of the greatest performers of Caribbean and salsa music in his country and across Latin America.
+In 2018, Billboard counted Arroyo's song "La Rebelión" as one of the "15 Best Salsa Songs Ever".